mikeyindev/expensify/README.md

 # Expensify
 ## *Your expenses on track*

-This project uses React and Redux to build an expense tracker.
+This project uses React, Redux, and Firebase to build an expense tracker.

 **Click [here](https://young-thicket-17811.herokuapp.com/) to see the app in action!**